logomonicLearning/osi-model/layers/5_sessionLayer.md

 ## KEY TERMS

-- Session : The time between when the communication is opened and closed
+- <b>Session</b> : The time between when the communication is opened and closed
-- Authentication:
+- <b>Authentication</b>: Authentication refers to unique identifying information from each system user, generally in the form of a username and password.
-- Authorisation:
+- <b>Authorisation</b>: refers to the process of adding or denying individual user access to a computer network and its resources.
+Users may be given different authorization levels that limit their access to the network and associated resources.
 - Remote Procedure Call (RPC):

 ---